 God Gives To Us So We Can Provide For Others - Matthew 6:1-4 / 19-21

-Day 1- This section on giving starts with a warning: Matthew 6:1
+Day 1- This section on giving starts with a warning.

 Giving -- as good as it is -- is an activity that can have many motives behind it.
 When we give to be seen by men we are giving to glorify ourselves.
-We want to be made to feel important and honorable as a benevolent citizen or friend.
+We want to feel important or honored as a benevolent citizen or friend.
 When we give like this, the world sees our generosity and honors us for it.
 We get an instant reward here and now and we feel good.